 Early background and interest for Economics and Geopolitics

 Christian Takushi’s heritage fed his interest in geopolitics.
 His grandparents left Okinawa (Japan) prior to the Second World War (WW2) for South America.
 They fled a war-scarred nation and economic hardship, as Japan had been at war almost continually since 1904 with Russia (1904-1905), Korea (1910-1945) and China (1937-1945).
-Despite of their hard labor the Japanese immigrants were met in Peru with hostility; later confiscation, threats of deportation and internment.
+Despite of their hard labor, Japanese immigrants were met in Peru with hostility; later confiscation, threats of deportation and internment.
 The anti-Japanese sentiment lingered there for decades after the war.
 Few cared that as Okinawans they themselves had suffered under occupation since Japan invaded their island in 1609.
 Although the hardship his grandparents encountered shortened their lives, their decision to leave Okinawa-Japan was right as their children survived WW2.
 Their strategically located island, Okinawa, became in 1945 the theatre of the final and bloodiest battle of the War in the Pacific, killing almost half of the civilian population.
 The ferocity of the battle resulting in 234’931 dead and a staggering number of US casualties (65’000) played a decisive role in convincing the US High Command of the inevitability of using atomic bombs a few weeks later to end the Second World War (WW2).
 This, in order to avoid a much higher loss of civilian lives and up to 1’000’000 US casualties.
 Geography matters!
 Trade-oriented Okinawans traded for centuries, but their strategic location between China and Japan made them a target for invasions and occupation.

 At the age of nine, Takushi began studying the history of major conflicts.
 His father noticed the aptitude and began to foster the talent with books and tutoring.
 A year later, Takushi enrolled at the Humboldt Gymnasium where he pursued the German Abitur with Advanced Levels in Natural Sciences (Physics and Mathematics).
 While in Peru, Takushi experienced the warm cohesion of the Nikkei community (Japanese descendants), but he also noticed that the Nikkei had to learn to forgive first to be able to really assimilate.
 Many had done so already before Peru’s official apology in 2011*.
-Takushi believes that the confluence of both economic and geopolitical events forced his grandparents to leave Japan behind.
+Takushi is aware that the confluence of economic and geopolitical events forced his grandparents to leave Japan behind.
 During his own time in South America, Europe and Asia he has noticed how both forces – Geopolitics and Economics – are gathering pace and converging again.

 Growing up in Peru, Takushi also witnessed a military rule, hyperinflation and a civil war unleashed by Maoist terror groups.
 He saw first-hand the catastrophic results of well-intentioned socialist-liberal policies, systemic corruption and lack of strategic foresight.
 The military was not prepared to face well-armed fanatic terror militias nor asymmetric warfare.
 He also saw first hand how well-meaning protectionist policies and isolation from the global financial system, rendered swathes of the economy uncompetitive – fostering informality.
 These experiences would shape his conservative pro-business views long before he was acquainted with the Neoclassical Theory of Marshall-Fisher and the conservative Monetarist School of Thought of Friedman-Schwartz in German-speaking Europe.
-Nevertheless, a complex immigration background, hard work since the age of 13 to support his studies and exposure to Western & Oriental cultures, made him a socially aware economist that values the role of compassion & forgiveness along market discipline.
+Nevertheless, a complex immigration background, hard work since the age of 13 to support his studies and exposure to Western & Oriental cultures, made him a socially aware economist that values the role of compassion & grace along market discipline.
 An economic system that systematically benefits specific stake-holders at the expense of others (i.e. environment, broader society etc) is over the long run unstable and inefficient.
 Not only will economic costs (externalities) overrun the accounting profits, a growing political instability finally weighs on the economy and investments.
 A balanced market economy with avoidance of extremes is in the best interest of all stakeholders, including investors.

 He obtained a Bachelor in Physics Laboratory Techniques (Middendorf Technical School), and later studied Macro Economics in Switzerland at the Institute of Empirical Economic Research of Zurich University (IEW).
 Takushi worked continually from the age of 13 to the age of 25 to self-finance his studies.
 In 1991 while at Zurich University he began to connect his two passions: Macroeconomics and Geopolitics.
 In recent years a growing number of people say that he has been shaped by destiny to help people prepare for the major geopolitical changes that could affect our world in the not too distant future, maybe just as it was in the years preceding WW2.